skateco/skate/README.md

 The best way to ensure that http traffic stops being routed to an unhealthy pod is to combine that with `restartPolicy` of `Always` or `OnFailure`.

+**Traffic will only start being routed to your pod once all containers in the pod are healthy.**

 NOTE: using the `httpGet` probe results in podman trying to run `curl` within the container.
 With `tcpSocket` it looks for `nc`.